pschiffmann/zone_di.dart/README.md

 An inversion of control package with a functional API that works without code generation, mirrors or passing around Injector objects.

+Note: this package is a place holder until zone_di is updated with nnbd.

+Author: Philipp Schiffmann <philippschiffmann93@gmail.com>

 ## API overview

 The three main exports of this package are `Token`, `provide()` and `inject()`.